-Overhead service feeds are just that, overhead.
-They implement power poles that string feeder wires from the utility company’s pole to the power pole by your home.
-From there, the feed will either be underground or an overhead feed to a service mast through your roof or mounted along the side of your home.
+Overhead service feeds include power poles that string feeder wires from the utility company’s pole to the power pole by your home.
+From there, the feeder cables run overhead and connect to a service mast that runs through your roof or is mounted to the side of your home.
 Because the feeder cables are exposed (and suspended between the power pole and your home), they are vulnerable to damage from tree limbs, heavy ice buildup, and extreme weather.

 Safety Factors of Underground vs. Overhead Feeders